 Mount Vernon has a variety of active leadership groups filled with enthusiastic donors who join us in our efforts to educate the world about George Washington and preserve his estate.
 Recognition in the following Annual Fund Leadership Groups provides special privileges to donors, including invitations to unique evening events and other educational and social occasions:

-Gifts of $5,000 to $9,999 qualify donors for the Mount Vernon One Hundred.
+Donors of Annual Fund gifts ranging from $5,000 to $9,999 annually are recognized with membership in the Mount Vernon One Hundred.

-Gifts ranging from $10,000 to $24,999 are recognized with membership in the Washington Council.
+Donors of Annual Fund gifts ranging from $10,000 to $24,999 annually are recognized with membership in the Washington Council.

 Donors of Annual Fund gifts of $25,000 or more are recognized each year on a plaque in the Ford Orientation Center.
 Our highest recognition level, the 1732 Society draws its name from the year in which George Washington was born.

 Named after the elite group of approximately 150 officers responsible for insuring the safety of George Washington, today's members of The Life Guard Society holds fundraising events twice a year to support specific projects at Mount Vernon and also supports the estate through personal contributions.
 Membership in the Life Guard Society is not considered an honorary role, but rather a call to action – members give generously of time, talent, and resources to help with a wide variety of signature projects focused on Mount Vernon’s mission for preservation and education.